EscolarProgramming/NVDARemotePublic/README.md

 - An iOS or iPadOS device running with at least iOS / iPadOS 12.4
 - An external keyboard (all keystrokes from the external keyboard will be sent to the other computer)

+# Solving of common problems
+The app crashes or doesn't work if you want to connect to devices in you local network?
+Check in your device settings -> Privacy -> Local network if NVDARemote is switched on

 # Known (but currently not fixable) issues
 - If you use VoiceOver as speech engine, the queue doesn't work and every sentence will be interrupted if you e.g. switch to a new line
 - Keyboard enter and numpad enter can not be distinguished - this is an Apple limitation and I found no way to fix it